jwilander/theia/README.md

 3. If `-monthly` flag is used:
    - A breakdown table for each month in the date range
    - An overall summary table at the end
+4. If `-teams` flag is used:
+   - A breakdown table for each team
+   - An overall summary table at the end
-4. Each table shows:
+5. Each table shows:
    - Issue Type
    - Count of issues
    - Total Mana spent
    - Average Mana per issue type
    - Median Mana per issue type (useful for identifying typical effort without outlier impact)
-5. A totals row showing:
+6. A totals row showing:
    - Total count of all issues
    - Total Mana across all types
    - Overall average Mana per issue